2016–17 EFL Championship

 The 2016–17 EFL Championship (referred to as the Sky Bet Championship for sponsorship reasons) was the first season of the EFL Championship under its current name, and the twenty-fifth season under its current league structure.
 Newcastle United were crowned the champions and were promoted to Premier League after just one season in the Championship.
 Brighton & Hove Albion, alongside Huddersfield Town, both achieved Premier League promotions, via the second automatic promotion place and play-off route respectively, Brighton and Huddersfield Town's first ever since the Premier League formed in 1992.
+The latter became the first club to gain promotion from the Championship with a negative goal difference.

 The season started on 5 August 2016 with the final round of regular league fixtures played on 7 May 2017.
 The fixtures were announced on 22 June 2016.

 Teams

 A total of 24 teams contested the league, including 18 sides from the 2015–16 season, three relegated from the 2015–16 Premier League and three promoted from the 2015–16 Football League One.
 The 2016–17 season was the first in which former European Cup winners Aston Villa played football outside of the top flight since the beginning of the Premier League era in 1992.